Dharmateja18/Zomato-Landing-Page/README.md

-#This is my zomato landing page clone
+# This is my zomato landing page clone

-#done with the first commit
+# done with the first commit
+edited in github